-- 1.6.1 Applicants for their first CASC-OR Race licence shall be 16 years old or older and possess a valid provincial or state driving licence or meet the criteria of 1.6.2. - 1.6.2 Applicants who are 15 years old shall meet the following requirements: - Have achieved their fifteenth birthday no exceptions. - Produce a valid karting licence issued by ASN Canada or an ASN-affiliated kart club. - Proof of competing in at least two full seasons of ASN-sanctioned kart racing. - Have successfully completed an ASN-recognized Race driving school. - Have passed the normal ASN medical examination for a first-time applicant.
+- 1.6.1 Applicants for their first CASC-OR Race licence shall be 16 years old or older and possess a valid provincial or state driving licence or meet the criteria of 1.6.2. - 1.6.2 Applicants who are younger than 16 years old may be accepted.
+Applicants shall meet the following requirements: - Have achieved their fifteenth birthday before the last day of the CASC-OR RaceOntario championships. - Produce a valid karting licence issued by ASN Canada or an ASN-affiliated kart club. - Proof of competing in at least two full seasons of ASN-sanctioned kart racing. - Have successfully completed an CASC-OR-recognized Race driving school. - Have passed the normal CASC-OR medical examination for a first-time applicant.

 If successful, applicants may be issued a Driver 'B' Race Licence which makes them eligible to compete in F1200, F1600, or equivalents of no greater performance or closed wheel cars equal to or less than 2000 cc which are naturally aspirated.
+CASC-OR may request or appoint a mentor driver, approved by either the Race Director or CASC-OR Race Coach/Instructor, for applicants until they reach 16 years old.